246th Rifle Division: Battle for Kalinin

 By October 7 all was confusion on the Soviet side of the lines.
 Western Front was largely out of contact with its forces.
 Focused on cobbling together a force that could prevent the fall of Moscow, at 0200 hours on October 10 the STAVKA ordered seven rifle divisions pulled out of Western Front's right wing, including the 243rd and 246th from 29th Army.
 On the 12th it signalled Zhukov to retain these, plus the 5th, 133rd and 256th Divisions, for the defense of the Kalinin region.
 At this time the 243rd and 246th were waiting to detrain in Rzhev and march on Staritsa.
 Meanwhile, Army Group Center was trying to exploit eastwards, but was being held up by lack of supplies, ongoing resistance by the tattered Red Army, and the autumn rains.
-XXXXI Motorized Corps was ordered to capture Kalinin, and during October 8-14 ground its way forward to take the city.
+XXXXI Motorized Corps was ordered to capture Kalinin, and during October 8–14 ground its way forward to take the city.
 Along the way the Corps' 1st Panzer Division rolled into Staritsa at 1500 on October 12 and may or may not have captured the Volga River bridge there.
 At 1800 hours on October 14 this division reported that it had cleared the center of Kalinin.

 The German hold on the city was tenuous, and the panzers were expected to continue their advance toward the northwest along the Torzhok road.
 The next day Maslennikov spelled out his orders to his divisions.
-The northern group, with 246th, 252nd and 119th Rifle Divisions, was to assemble in the Brody area, cross the Volga at Akishevo, and attack en echelon on a front of no more than 750-1,000m towards Ryazanovo, 16km south of Kalinin, for a total distance of 29km.
+The northern group, with 246th, 252nd and 119th Rifle Divisions, was to assemble in the Brody area, cross the Volga at Akishevo, and attack en echelon on a front of no more than 750–1,000m towards Ryazanovo, 16 km south of Kalinin, for a total distance of 29 km.
 The 246th was to lead, reinforced by 432nd Howitzer Regiment and a battery of 85mm antitank guns from 873rd Antitank Regiment.
 The plan was detailed, ambitious, and ultimately unsuccessful, despite the German artillery defending at Staritsa having run completely out of ammunition.
 In addition, the division's 914th Rifle Regiment was repeatedly bombed while assembling at Akishevo.